nccgroup/scrying/README.md

 * Readme has pretty pictures of the output
 * NLA/auth to test credentials
 * Parse Dirble JSON output to grab screenshots of an entire website - waiting for [nccgroup/dirble#51](https://github.com/nccgroup/dirble/issues/51)
+* Produce an HTML report to allow easy browsing of the results - tracking issue [#7](https://github.com/nccgroup/scamper/issues/7)

 ## Help text
 ```